sunggyeol/internal-deep-research/README.md

    ```

 4. **Set Up Environment Variables:**
-   Create a `.env` file in the root directory and add your OpenAI API key:
+   Create a `.env` file in the root directory and add your API key:

    ```
    OPENAI_API_KEY=your_openai_api_key